awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 ### Modifying the Default Security Group<a name="ModifyingSecurityGroups"></a>

-Your VPC includes a default security group whose initial rules are to deny all inbound traffic, allow all outbound traffic, and allow all traffic between instances in the group\.
+Your VPC includes a [default security group](#DefaultSecurityGroup)\.
 You can't delete this group; however, you can change the group's rules\.
 The procedure is the same as modifying any other security group\.
 For more information, see [Adding, Removing, and Updating Rules](#AddRemoveRules)\.

 ### Creating a Security Group<a name="CreatingSecurityGroups"></a>